exasol/integration-test-docker-environment/doc/user_guide/user_guide.rst

 To choose a bind address for every forwarded port, use ``--port-bind-address <address>`` (or ``port_bind_address`` in the API).
 By default, all forwarded ports bind to loopback.
-Setting a bind address applies to every forwarded port, including ConfD.
+Setting a bind address applies to every forwarded port, including SSH and ConfD.
+ITDE uses that same address when connecting to a forwarded SSH port.

 .. code:: console